 Behind the Wall

-“Behind the Wall” is a traveling exhibit of drawings, paintings, letters, stories, and poems produced by people in prison.
-It will be on display at the Tompkins County Public Library for the month of February 2023, then move to Seymour Public Library in Auburn in March, Seneca Falls Library in April, Coburn Free Library in Owego in May, and Cortland Free Library in June.
+“Behind the Wall” is a traveling exhibition of drawings, paintings, letters, stories, and poems produced by people in prison.
+It is on display at Tompkins County Public Library in Ithaca in February 2023, Seymour Library in Auburn in March, Seneca Falls Library in April, Coburn Free Library in Owego in May, and Cortland Free Library in June.

 The artworks and writings in “Behind the Wall” have been collected by Prisoner Express, a project of the Durland Alternatives Library, and curated by Ithaca-area artist Treacy Ziegler.
 Prisoner Express uses newsletters, book exchanges, and art and creative writing programs to foster hope and a sense of community among incarcerated people around the country.
 The project currently serves more than 4,000 prisoners and has reached more than 37,000 over the last 20 years.

 “Behind the Wall” was conceived and coordinated by Story House Ithaca.
 Prisoner Express and Story House Ithaca are both projects of the nonprofit Center for Transformative Action.

 The exhibition is presented in collaboration with the Finger Lakes Library System and supported by an action grant from Humanities NY.